DevelopmentArc/react-indepth/life_cycle/birth/post_mount_with_component_did_mount.md

 ---

- [^1] Multiple rendering passes opens the door for serious performance issues.
-Proceed with exterme caution.
+ [^1] Multiple render passes opens the door for serious performance issues.
+Proceed with extreme caution!